st-tech/zr-obp/README.md

 - **Evaluation of Bandit Algorithms with Synthetic/Classification/Open Bandit Data**
 - **Evaluation of OPE with Synthetic/Classification/Open Bandit Data**

 In particular, we prepare some example experiments about the evaluation and comparison of OPE estimators in [examples](./examples/).
-One can learn how to implement the OPE experiments with the pipeline from the example contents.
+One can learn how to implement the OPE experiments with Open Bandit Pipeline from the examples.

 ### Practice